Trump to suspend U.S. immigration in fight against COVID-19

 April 20 (UPI) -- President Donald Trump said late Monday that he will suspend immigration to the United States due to the COVID-19 pandemic.

-Trump announced the temporary suspension will be invoked through an executive order to prevent further spread of the coronavirus that has infected nearly 800,000 Americans, of whom more than 170,000 have been killed.
+Trump announced the temporary suspension will be invoked through an executive order to prevent further spread of the coronavirus and protect jobs as millions apply for unemployment benefits while businesses shutter under government lockdowns.

-He did not say when the order would be issued or how long it will last.

 "In light of the attack from the Invisible Enemy, as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration to the United States!" he said in the tweet.